izdwuut/izdwuut.github.io/content/tutorials/youtube-thumbnail-downloader.md

 {{< / highlight >}}

 1. Define [constant](https://www.python.org/dev/peps/pep-0008/?#constants) denoting images size order.
 They correspond with dictionary keys of previously defined `thumbs` variable.
-4. A function that returns an URL of the largest thumbnail based on dictionary passed as it's parameter.
+4. A function that returns an URL of the largest thumbnail based on a dictionary passed as it's parameter.
 Returns `None` if it contains no key specified above.
 I don't think that it may happen, but it's considered to be in good style, isn't it?
 5. Iterate over `SIZES` keys to find out if `thumbs` dictionary contain any of them.
 6. Check if a currently processed `size` key is present in `thumbs` dictionary.
 7. Because a key was found, get a value from `thumbs` dict that matches it and assign it to a temporary `thumb` variable.